Add To Favorites

 Fold the painting in half, lengthwise.
 On the folded edge, and perpendicular to the fold, cut evenly spaced slits in the painting with Crayola® Scissors.
 The cuts should end approximately 2 inches (5 cm) before the edge of the paper.

-Unfold your painting.
+Unfold the painting.
 Using Crayola® Glue Sticks, glue one of the short sides to the other, creating a cylinder.
 Spread the slits at the fold, creating a lantern effect.

-Attach a handle to your lantern, using a strip of paper and glue stick.
+Attach a handle to the lantern, using a strip of paper and glue stick.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step